vakintosh/rockbox-database-manager/README.md

 A Python 3 application for managing Rockbox database files with a wxPython GUI.

+## Status

+⚠️ **Work in Progress** - This project is currently under active development.

+**Testing**: This application has been tested on:
+- macOS Sonoma 14.8.3 (23J220) - Intel Mac

+Testing on other platforms (Linux, Windows, Apple Silicon Macs) is in progress.

 ## Features

 - Generate Rockbox database files from audio file metadata